dredre815/ShadowDimension2022/README.md

 ## Technical Overview

-• The game was written in the Java programming language.
+The game was written in the Java programming language.

-• The game only depends upon the Java standard library and the Bagel library (as well as Bagel’s dependencies).
+The game was developed using the Bagel library (https://people.eng.unimelb.edu.au/mcmurtrye/bagel-doc/).

-• The game was developed using IntelliJ IDEA.
+The game was developed using IntelliJ IDEA.